Lord Buckethead

-Lord Buckethead is a satirical political candidate who has stood in four British general elections since 1987, portrayed by several individuals.
-He poses as an intergalactic villain similar to the Star Wars character Darth Vader.
+Lord Buckethead is a novelty candidate who has stood in four British general elections since 1987, portrayed by several individuals.
+He poses as an intergalactic villain resembling the Star Wars character Darth Vader.

 Lord Buckethead was created by the American filmmaker Todd Durham for his 1984 science fiction film Hyperspace.
-Without authorisation, the British video distributor Mike Lee adopted Lord Buckethead to stand in the 1987 UK general election and again in the 1992 general election.
-The character went unused until the comedian Jonathan Harvey stood as Lord Buckethead in the 2017 general election; his televised appearance standing next to prime minister Theresa May went viral, drawing media coverage and an online following.
+Without authorisation, Mike Lee stood as Lord Buckethead in the 1987 UK general election and again in the 1992 general election.
+The character went unused until the comedian Jonathan Harvey stood as Lord Buckethead in the 2017 general election.
+His televised appearance standing next to prime minister Theresa May went viral, drawing media coverage and an online following.

-After the 2017 election, Durham asserted his ownership of Lord Buckethead and displaced Harvey.
+Following the 2017 election, Durham asserted his ownership of Lord Buckethead and displaced Harvey.
 With Durham's authorisation, Lord Buckethead returned in 2019, now played by David Hughes.
 He appeared at People's Vote rallies calling for a second Brexit referendum, and stood in the 2019 general election representing the Monster Raving Loony Party.
-Harvey continued to campaign using his own character, Count Binface.
+Harvey continues to campaign using his own character, Count Binface.

 History

 1980s origins

 Lord Buckethead was created by the American filmmaker Todd Durham for his 1984 film Hyperspace, a low-budget parody of science fiction films such as Star Wars.
-In the film, Lord Buckethead, a galactic villain similar to Star Wars character Darth Vader, was played by Robert Bloodworth.
+In the film, Lord Buckethead, a galactic villain similar to the Star Wars character Darth Vader, was played by Robert Bloodworth.

 In the UK, Hyperspace was released as Gremloids by the video distributor VIPCO, owned by Mike Lee.
-In the 1987 UK general election, Lee stood as Lord Buckethead, representing the Gremloids Party, against Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
+In the 1987 general election, Lee stood as Lord Buckethead, representing the Gremloids Party, against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
 He campaigned to demolish Birmingham to make way for a spaceport.
 He received 131 votes.
-In the 1992 general election, he stood against Conservative prime minister John Major in Huntingdon, winning 107 votes (0.1%).
+In the 1992 general election, Lord Buckethead stood against the Conservative prime minister John Major in Huntingdon, winning 107 votes (0.1%).

 2017 return

-In 2017, comedian Jonathan Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
+In 2017, the comedian Jonathan Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
 Harvey decided to use Lord Buckethead after watching Gremloids and discovering that the character had been used in earlier elections.
 He received 249 (0.4%) votes, the highest yet for the character.

 Lord Buckethead's televised appearance standing next to May went viral.
-In a tongue-in-cheek article, The Guardian gave Lord Buckethead a "Best Policy" award for a manifesto pledge to bring back Ceefax.
+In a tongue-in-cheek article, The Guardian gave Lord Buckethead a "Best Policy" award for a manifesto pledge to bring back the teletext services Ceefax.
 A few days after the election, Lord Buckethead appeared on the American talk show Last Week Tonight with John Oliver, campaigning to lead the Brexit negotiations.
 Harvey created a Twitter account for the character, drawing hundreds of thousands of followers.
-The Guardian wrote that Lord Buckethead was part of a British tradition of frivolous political candidates, many of whom were supported by the Official Monster Raving Loony Party.
+The Guardian wrote that Lord Buckethead was part of a British tradition of novelty candidates, many of whom were supported by the Official Monster Raving Loony Party.

 Lord Buckethead made a surprise appearance at Glastonbury Festival in June 2017, introducing the band Sleaford Mods.
 That year, he released a Christmas single, "A Bucketful of Happiness", accompanied by a music video.